-Make sure that you will be given full access to all your business data.
+Make sure you'll be given full access to all your business data.
 Accountants can provide you with information to update your business plan or a tender document.

 Can you provide business advice and assist in the financial management of my business?

-Consider practices that will provide regular financial reports on your business with additional commentary.
+Consider practices that provide regular financial reports on your business – with additional commentary.

-Will you return my calls within a reasonable time?
-How long will you take to complete your work?
+Will you return my calls within a reasonable time, and how long will you take to complete your work?

 Clear processes should be established to keep you well informed.

-Are you familiar with the accounting/software package I use in my business?
+Are you familiar with the accounting and/or software package I use in my business?

-If not, establish how information will be accessed and shared.
+If they're not, establish how information will be accessed and shared.

 Do you have a newsletter or some form of communication to inform me of issues of interest to my business?